ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 $\frac{G_k}{G} \ge \frac{k}{1} \rightarrow -k^2 w^T\Sigma w + k w^T\Sigma w \ge 0$

 (where we wrote the inequality to the side where it means that the reduction in growth rate was lower than the reduction in exposure) which is true for any $0 \le k \le 1$.
-This shows that we can have a smaller growth rate reduction in proportion to what was reduced in the exposure and justifies that having a fractional Kelly bet is an interesting decision.
+This shows that we can have a smaller growth rate reduction in proportion to what was reduced in the exposure and justifies that making a fractional Kelly bet is an interesting decision.

 A natural factor $k$ is one such that the sum of weights (absolute value) is equal to a desired leverage (for example, no leverage); note that, since the weights are large we can do this without problem: if the weights were small then, the act of multiplying by a constant to get a desired leverage, could lead to a negative growth rate.
 Doing this for the previously calculated bootstrap weights: